FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 **Instructional Comments for the RAINCELL.DAT File**

-1. Real-time rainfall, specifically NEXRAD rainfall data, is rainfall information that varies both in space and time and is applied to individual cells within a grid system.
+1. Realtime rainfall, specifically NEXRAD rainfall data, is rainfall information that varies both in space and time and is applied to individual cells within a grid system.
    The rainfall data is usually recorded at fifteen-minute intervals over a specific duration.
    All the relevant data for this rainfall, forming a comprehensive dataset, is stored within the RAINCELL.DAT file.